micholeodon/python-bits/Eulers_method_diff/README.md

 # Eulers_method_diff

-Script shows how to do solve differential equation numerically using Euler's method.
+Script shows how to solve differential equation numerically using Euler's method.

 ## What I have learnt?